 Once your done with the seiving you can place it on the fire.

 Now comes the work, the most important part of making this dish is that you should not allow the bottom of the puree to get burnt.
-This means you will have to continously stir the dish at ocassions especially when it begins to boil.
+This means you will have to continuously stir the dish at ocassions especially when it begins to boil.

 The best thing to do is to keep the puree on a slow burner, it will take a good amount of time but patience always pays.